Teatro Flavio Vespasiano: Exterior

-Theatre's back side, north-facing, is on via Centuroni.
-Compared to the façade, the back side is more exposed; thus is almost completely visible from piazza Oberdan.
-Differently from the façade, the back side is in neoclassical style with a tympanum crowning element (originally decorated) hiding the side of the dome.
+The theatre's back side, north-facing, is on via Centuroni.
+Compared to the façade, the back side is more exposed.
+Thus it is almost completely visible from the piazza Oberdan.
+Not like the façade, the back side is in neoclassical style with a tympanum crowning element (originally decorated) hiding the side of the dome.

 The west side, on Largo Carioli, offers a more airy visual of the structure.
 On this side, it is possible to see the tholobate on which the lead slab-covered dome raises.

 Interior

 For the interior, Sfondrini used as a model the Teatro Verdi that he previously designed.